 - Select Save at the bottom of the page.

-Before going live, make sure that your web service user has the Checkout webservice role, API Clientside Encryption Payments role, and Checkout encrypted cardholder data.
+Before going live, make sure that your API credential has the Checkout webservice role, API Clientside Encryption Payments role, and the Checkout encrypted cardholder data role.
 If you need to enable these roles, contact our Support Team.
 Without the roles you are not able to process payments through the plugin.

 Set up the Adyen API key in Magento: